Temple University Study Connects Dots Between Philadelphia Gun Violence, COVID Pandemic

 Here are some bullet points to enumerate what the study found.

-Black women were now 11% more likely to be shot than before.
-Black children were 8% more likely.READ MORE: Philadelphia 5th Grader Aava Dadmarz-Parang Wins National Essay Contest
+- Black women were now 11% more likely to be shot than before.
+Black children were 8% more likely

 Of course, there’s much more to it.